paulchen2713/Practice1/matrix_operations/readme.md

 # matrix operations
-do the matrix transpose or matrix multiplication
+do matrix transpose or matrix multiplication